 What to Look For When Buying CBD Oil: Full Spectrum, Distillate, Isolate

-CBD Oil means a lot of different things and the more you know about these different things, the less likely you will purchase a useless product.
+CBD Oil means a lot of different things.
+The more you know about these different things, the more likely you are to find the right product for you.

 We hold this truth to be self-evident: not all CBD oil is created equally.
 While they all claim to reduce stress, soothe pain, halt inflammation, brighten mood or help with seizures, it can be tricky to parse which CBD product is worth the price and which should be avoided.